quicwg/base-drafts/draft-ietf-quic-transport.md

 client MAY discard these packets.

-### Address Validation {#migrate-validate}
+### Path Validation {#migrate-validate}

-Address validation is used by a server to confirm the client's ownership of a new address and by a client to establish reachability to the server from a new local address.
+Path validation is used by a server to confirm the client's ownership of a new address and by a client to establish reachability to the server from a new local address.

-To start address validation, an endpoint sends a PATH_CHALLENGE frame containing a payload that is hard to guess from or to the address to be validated.
+To start path validation, an endpoint sends a PATH_CHALLENGE frame containing a payload that is hard to guess on the path to be validated.

 On receiving a PATH_CHALLENGE frame, the peer MUST immediately respond by echoing the data contained in the PATH_CHALLENGE frame in a PATH_RESPONSE frame.
 The PATH_RESPONSE MUST be sent on the same path: from the same local address on which the PATH_CHALLENGE was received, to the same remote address from which the PATH_CHALLENGE was received.

-The endpoint considers the address to be valid when a PATH_RESPONSE frame containing the same payload is received from the peer.

 The new address is not considered valid until a PATH_RESPONSE frame containing the same payload is received, even if the packet containing the PATH_CHALLENGE